IPA.CONF(5) IPA.CONF(5)

 This parameter loads one database module.

-configure it, but usually configuration of some IPA module is inte-
+configure it.
+Usually configuration of a IPA module is integrated to

 Each module has a configuration prefix, which is used for distinguish-